A 12-Week Writing Community for Women, Queer, Nonbinary, and Gender-Expansive Scholars Ready to Reclaim Their Voice

 Replays will be available if you need to miss a session.

-If you're outside the U.S. or navigating a complex schedule, you're still welcome—many participants attend live when they can and use replays when needed.
+If you're outside the U.S. or navigating a complex schedule, you're still welcome—some participants attend live when they can and use replays when needed.

 join now